eliranwong/wsl2/README.md

 Opera is available at: https://www.opera.com/<br>
 Chrome works the best with signin of mutliple gmail accounts.

+# Additions of Fonts

+We find that we don't need to add any fonts, as with pengwin, our tested GUI applications can use Windows fonts directly.

 # Setup mlocate

 To install:<br>